Richard Davis (bassist): Career

 After college, Davis performed in dance bands.
 In the early 1950s, Richard Davis met and played with Sonny Blount (globally celebrated later as the other-worldly orchestral revolutionary Sun Ra) and spent a year with the artistically and commercially successful pianist Ahmad Jamal’s trio.
 Ahmad Jamal boosted Davis’ career from the start.
 The connections he made led him to pianist Don Shirley.
 In 1954, he and Shirley moved to New York City and performed together until 1956, when Davis began playing with the Sauter-Finegan Orchestra.
 In 1957, he became part of Sarah Vaughan's rhythm section, touring and recording with her until 1960.

 During the 1960s, Davis was in demand in a variety of musical circles.
 He worked with many of the small jazz groups of the time, including those led by Eric Dolphy, Jaki Byard, Booker Ervin, Andrew Hill, Elvin Jones, and Cal Tjader.
 From 1966 to 1972, he was a member of The Thad Jones/Mel Lewis Orchestra.
 He has also played with Don Sebesky, Oliver Nelson, Frank Sinatra, Miles Davis, Dexter Gordon, Joe Henderson and Ahmad Jamal.
 Davis became a prolific contributor to numerous groundbreaking jazz projects.
-Notably, he played on Eric Dolphy’s avant-garde masterpiece Out to Lunch! with its bold shapes and structures, and on teenage drums prodigy Tony Williams’ album debut, LifeTime.
+Notably, he played on Eric Dolphy's avant-garde masterpiece Out to Lunch! with its bold shapes and structures, and on teenage drums prodigy Tony Williams’ album debut, Life Time.
 Eric Dolphy assisted Davis in his ability to expand his versatility in relation to playing jazz music.
 Although Dolphy's music was different from the one he had previously been working on with Sarah Vaughan he knew he was in the right place.